Loophole-free Bell tests with randomly chosen subsets of measurement settings: Discussion

 However, it is not true that this is always the case.
 For example, the correlations maximally violating the $\mathcal{P}_3(\mathds{R})$ Bell inequality are a subset of the correlations maximally violating $\mathcal{P}_3(\mathds{C})$.
 However, the critical detection efficiency is the same in both cases (see Table~\ref{tab:graph_theoretic}).

 Moreover, both examples above refer to nonlocal correlations in which we can identify a subset of them which is also nonlocal and we can compute the corresponding $\eta_{\rm crit}$.
-The problem is that this is something that is very difficult in general.
-Nevertheless, in this work we have found correlations (all those in Tables \ref{tab:pnp} and \ref{tab:graph_theoretic}) for which a smaller randomly chosen fraction always requires a larger $\eta_{\rm crit}$ than a larger randomly chosen fraction.
+The problem is that identifying such subsets of correlations can be difficult.
+Nevertheless, in this work we have found correlations (all those in Fig.~\ref{fig:pnp_bell} and Table~\ref{tab:graph_theoretic}) for which a smaller randomly chosen fraction always requires a larger $\eta_{\rm crit}$ than a larger randomly chosen fraction.
 As mentioned, this is not true in general, even in the case when the parties are allowed to choose specific subsets.
 However, the power of our approach is that now the parties can calculate $\eta_{\rm crit}$ for any fraction of contexts.
-In all the cases in Tables \ref{tab:pnp} and \ref{tab:graph_theoretic} (except for the last correlation in Table \ref{tab:graph_theoretic}; this is why there is only a single row there), by simply increasing the fraction of contexts, the parties can make it impossible for a local realistic model to simulate the correlations.
+In all the cases in Fig.~\ref{fig:pnp_bell} and Table~\ref{tab:graph_theoretic} (except for the last correlation in Table \ref{tab:graph_theoretic}; this is why there is only a single row there), by simply increasing the fraction of contexts, the parties can make it impossible for a local realistic model to simulate the correlations.

-This brings us to a final thought: How does the classical simulation know in advance what fraction of contexts to simulate?
-For not failing, the simulation should work for all contexts.
-There are probably cases in which the resources needed for the simulation rapidly tend to infinity as the number of contexts increases.
+This brings us to a final thought: Can the classical simulation succeed in reproducing the nonlocal correlations when the parties do not fix a specific number of contexts to measure prior to performing the Bell experiment?
+As an example, the parties can choose to terminate the experiment anytime after they have reached a sufficient number of contexts.
+In such a case, for not failing, the simulation should work for all contexts.
+There are probably cases in which the resources needed for the simulation rapidly tend to infinity as the number of all contexts in the Bell inequality increases.
 This question and this conjecture indicate that it would be interesting to investigate how fast these resources can grow with the number of contexts.